nyangweso-rodgers/computer-science-docs/04-Containers-and-Virtual-Machines/02-Containers/01-Docker/02-Docker-Compose/Readme.md

         DB: mydb
         USER: "${USER}"
   ```
-- There are different methods to provide those values to Compose.
+- There are different methods to provide those values to **Compose**.
 For example, one method is setting them in a `.env` file in the same directory, structured like a `.properties` file, `key=value`:
   ```env
     POSTGRES_VERSION=alpine
     USER=foo